jeihanraihan/Django-blog/README.md

 # Django-blog
 Simple web blog with django framework, but with rich features.
+See release version to see the features of this web

 # Prerequisite
 1. Python version 3.x or higher